Losing The Race for Job Candidates? Change Your Approach

 With both employers and job seekers frustrated, what is the middle ground?

 Employers and job seekers want the same thing – a mutually beneficial hiring experience.
-That starts with the candidate journey.
+That starts with a candidate's journey.
 According to TalentLyft, there are six stages of the candidate journey: awareness, consideration, interest, application, selection, and hiring.
 Similar to the buyers’ journey, which maps the path to purchase, the candidate journey plots the course to employment.
 Understanding the needs at each stage of the journey, setting expectations, and delivering the appropriate content simplifies the candidate selection process and reduces friction.

 Job Descriptions and Candidate Profiles